jmoggridge/tyrosine_recombinases_and_RIT_elements/README.md

 Running `3_final_test_set.R`
  - had to change recipe to include smote and normalize
  - changed file paths and names to make more sense
+ - Issue: system runs out of memory...
+    - I think this was before when trying to save unnested workflows/preds/data

 <!--
 **1. Data acquisition, tidying, joining**